-West Minster and Rose Street are part of the SWF and are both welcoming, supportive and inclusive schools and it is important that all members of the Federation community work together.
+Sheerness West Federation is welcoming, supportive and inclusive.
+It is important that all members of the Federation community work together.
 We are proud of our good reputation and we depend on the entire Federation community to help us maintain and improve our children’s learning.

 We are very fortunate to have supportive and friendly parents and carers.
 Our parents / carers recognise that educating children is a process that involves partnership between home and school and understand the importance of a good working relationship to equip children with the necessary skills for adulthood.

 For these reasons we welcome and encourage parents / carers to participate fully in the life of our schools, through parent meetings, PTFA events, coffee mornings, shows and other similar events.

 The purpose of this code is to provide a reminder to all parents, carers and visitors about expected conduct to ensure a safe and positive school environment for our children.

 Respect and concern for others and their rights

 Parents and carers are allowed on to school premises by permission of the school, however this may be withdrawn if necessary.
 We expect parents, carers and visitors to show respect and consideration for others by:

 - Allowing plenty of time so that children arrive ready for a punctual start to the school day, to avoid disruption to their own learning and that of the entire class.